 Edge computing can be described as a mesh network of micro-data centers that process or store critical data locally while also working in concert with a central data center or cloud-storage repository.
 A sophisticated global market of single-use and multi-purpose devices for industrial edge computing has developed rapidly.

 Historically speaking, Maynard, Mass.-based Stratus Technologies’ products often were compared to industrially hardened PCs but its latest solution, ztC Edge, is better described as a virtualized, automated platform for industrial edge environments.

-“Stratus today is in an interesting space,” said Jason Alexander, VP of business line management, Stratus Technologies.
+“Stratus today is in an interesting space,” said Jason Andersen, VP of business line management, Stratus Technologies.
 “Our users are collecting data and deploying analytics in the service of applications.
 Our edge server is a platform or environment that manages operations technology.
 It encompasses automation technologies while translating that world into that of cloud service providers like Amazon or Microsoft.”